 Autocrat or nation-builder?
-Malaysia’s Mahathir still stirs mixed feelings in me even as he stuns the world by regaining power and reuniting with his nemesis.
+Malaysia’s Mahathir still stirs mixed feelings even as he stuns the world by regaining power and reuniting with his nemesis.

 Not everyone gets to meet a founding father of a modern nation state.
 I did, and I learned things I will never forget.